 We are sustainable

 At CTP, we take a hands-on approach to protecting the environment.
-That’s why we have undertaken to make our business net carbon neutral by 2023.
+That’s why we have undertaken to make our business net carbon neutral during 2021.
 The aim is not only carbon-neutrality but to positively impact the communities where we operate.

 We take the environmental impact of our activities seriously.
 That’s why we build industry-leading sustainable buildings with state-of-the-art materials and technologies to ensure their sustainability over time.
 As the owner and operator of our industrial and office portfolios, we are hands-on about making sure that we deliver highly efficient buildings with the smallest possible environment footprint.
 Our goal is to be an industry leader in the transition to a carbon-neutral economy, which is why we have undertaken to make our business net carbon neutral by 2023.
 We have redoubled our existing sustainability efforts and last year introduced a number of initiatives that will impact the full scope of our operations.
 The aim is not only carbon-neutrality but to positively impact the communities where we operate.